apache/arrow/docs/source/python/install.rst

 * **pandas 1.0** or higher,
 * **cffi**.

-Additional packages PyArrow is compatible with are `fsspec <file:///Users/alenkafrim/repos/arrow/docs/_build/html/python/filesystems.html#using-fsspec-compatible-filesystems-with-arrow>`_ and **pytz**, **dateutil** or **tzdata** package for timezones.
+Additional packages PyArrow is compatible with are :ref:`fsspec <filesystem-fsspec>` and **pytz**, **dateutil** or **tzdata** package for timezones.